 One of the best things to do is to have plenty of data to show the buyer that there is a demand for the invention.
 However, selling it as a trade secret also means that real-life market data won’t be available to show the buyer.
 You would only have extrapolations of what market demand might look like if the invention is manufactured and sold to consumers.

-If you decide that you want to sell your idea as a trade secrets, you should do the following:
+If you decide that you want to sell your idea as a trade secret, you should do the following:

 - Define the trade secret- Document your idea